Meraj-Kazi/blog-with-react-node/client/README.md

 > Create a `.env` file inside api folder.
 > inside that, write MONGO_URL = mongodb+srv://<USERNAME>:<PASSWORD>@cluster0.wrpkf.mongodb.net/<DATABASE_NAME>?retryWrites=true&w=majority
 > SAVE
+(If doesn't work, let me know thorugh issues.)

+How to Register:
+> Register with unique username, mail address & password.

+How to Login:
+> Login with registered username & password.

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\